MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsConferencingPolicy.md

 ## EXAMPLES

-### -------------------------- EXAMPLE 1 --------------------------
+### EXAMPLE 1: Create a new conferencing policy with per user scope (Skype for Business Online, Skype for Business Server)
 ```
 New-CsConferencingPolicy -Identity SalesConferencingPolicy -MaxMeetingSize 50
 ```

 The command shown in Example 1 uses the New-CsConferencingPolicy cmdlet to create a new conferencing policy with the Identity SalesConferencingPolicy.
 This policy will use all the default values for a conferencing policy except one: MaxMeetingSize; in this example, the maximum size for a meeting will be set to 50 instead of the default value of 250.

-### -------------------------- EXAMPLE 2 --------------------------
+### EXAMPLE 2: Create a new conferencing policy with per site scope (Skype for Business Server)
 ```
 New-CsConferencingPolicy -Identity site:Redmond -MaxMeetingSize 100 -AllowParticipantControl $False
 ```